pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

         return entity

-The entity methods and factory follow a similar pattern.
-Each constructs an event that represents the result of the operation.
-Each uses a "mutator function" function ``mutate()`` to apply the event to the entity.
-Each publishes the event for the benefit of any subscribers using the function ``publish()``.

 When replaying a sequence of events, for example when reconstructing an entity from its domain events, the mutator function is called many times in order to apply each event in the sequence to an evolving initial state.
 For the sake of simplicity in this example,